When To Use FREE Sunshine Instead Of Kitchen Appliances

 Solar Oven Uses The Sun’s Energy To Cook!

-Of course the main purpose of the solar oven is to cook food and I’ve enjoyed doing just that all year long.
+Of course the main purpose of the solar oven is to cook food.

 So as long as the sun is shining, you can use a solar oven to cook – spring, summer fall or winter!